zencart/square_payments_for_zencart/README.md

 1. "nonce" failures:  This is typically caused by javascript or jQuery conflicts in your checkout pages

 2. If you find the input fields for credit card numbers are flat with no text box to type into, this typically means you're missing the `jscript_square.php` file as described earlier in the Installation Instructions.
 Or you've got a firewall or browser plugin blocking access to Square's javascript code.
 Or you've got a plugin having jQuery conflicts.

+3. You must always charge at least $1.00; transactions less than 1.00 will be rejected.